menu

 Setting & Lifestyle

-Being a small town, West Yellowstone does not have a public transit system used by locals to get to and from work.
+West Yellowstone is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The overall education level of West Yellowstone is somewhat higher than in the average US city of 21.84%: 26.69% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in West Yellowstone who are college-educated is somewhat higher than the average US community of 21.84%: 26.69% of adults in West Yellowstone have at least a bachelor's degree.

 The per capita income in West Yellowstone in 2022 was $32,624, which is middle income relative to Montana and the nation.
 This equates to an annual income of $130,496 for a family of four.
 However, West Yellowstone contains both very wealthy and poor people as well.